 Salt Scrub Ingredients

 Since most sea salt is coarsely ground, it’s not ideal for sensitive skin or large areas that get angry and red quickly.
 While not technically a type of sea salt, more like a type of grind, finely ground sea salt is gentler than its coarse cousins.
-That means it’s well suited for more sensitive areas like the stomach, backs of the arms, and even the chest if you use a light hand.
+That means it’s well suited for slightly more sensitive areas like the stomach, backs of the arms, and even the chest if you use a light hand.

-Try it in: Exfoliating Sea Salt Hand Scrub
+Sea Salt Hand Scrub

 It may also help to ease joint and muscle pain, reduce water retention, and soothe cramps.
 Overall, it makes an excellent cleanser for skin, helping to reduce acne while leaving skin feeling refreshed.